 If you need some support at home with personal care such as bathing, dressing and making meals, there are a number of organisations that may be able to help you.
 These types of services can be known as ‘Care at home’ or ‘Domiciliary care’ services.
 Read more about care and support here.

-Home care services can provide various levels of support to help you to continue to live in your own home for as long as you want to do so.
+Home care services provide different levels of support to help you continue to live in your own home, for as long as you want to do so.

 - personal care, such as bathing and dressing